Pavan281/Java_Codes/README.md

-# Java_Codes
+# Java_Codes (Practical)
-In this repository, I am sharing my Java codes and practical code files which I was done when I was learning the Java programming language from Beginner to Advanced.
-That is Code Java and Advanced Java.
+In this repository, I have shared my Java codes and practical code files.
+These codes were done by me when I was learning the Java Programming Language from Beginner to Advanced.
+Their is a combo of both Core(Basic) Java and Advanced Java.